ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Java in 2026: 7 Habits Every Developer Needs to Retire - <a href="https://nareshit.medium.com/java-in-2026-7-habits-every-developer-needs-to-retire-a0f6182758b4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Naresh I Technologies`**

+<blockquote>Modern Java, from records to virtual threads, is now common in job listings, but many developers still write code the way they learned it…
+Continue reading on Medium »</blockquote>

+<h3>2.
 I Built My Own Promise to Understand How Promises Actually Work - <a href="https://medium.com/@smrutisagarpattanaik1997/i-built-my-own-promise-to-understand-how-promises-actually-work-bd5ed2638c12?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Smruti Sagar Pattanaik`**

 <blockquote>I’ve used JavaScript Promises for years without thinking much about them. then, catch, async/await fit into everyday code and you stop…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 JavaScript For QA Engineers: My Learning Journey — Part 6 - <a href="https://medium.com/@p.greeshma23/javascript-for-qa-engineers-my-learning-journey-part-6-85a9d6519cdd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Greeshma P`**

 <blockquote>Loops and Array methods — how to work smarter with test data.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 JavaScript Strict Mode: Why Does "use strict" Exist? - <a href="https://medium.com/@valeshgopalam/javascript-strict-mode-why-does-use-strict-exist-fa05501a3def?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Valesh`**

 <blockquote>JavaScript has an interesting relationship with its past.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 WCAG Standards: Why Every Developer Needs to Care (And What It Costs When You Don’t) - <a href="https://medium.com/@binurajek/wcag-standards-why-every-developer-needs-to-care-and-what-it-costs-when-you-dont-e3e1e98d156a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Binuraj  E K`**

 <blockquote>If you build software for the web, WCAG isn’t a “nice to have” checklist buried in a design handoff doc — it’s a legal and business…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 If I Had to Learn JavaScript Again, I’d Follow This Roadmap - <a href="https://javascript.plainenglish.io/if-i-had-to-learn-javascript-again-id-follow-this-roadmap-f4b50de82060?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Subtitle: Less tutorial hopping, more real‑world progress.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
+<h3>7.
 Why Ollawrite Is Changing AI Writing with Grounded Citations and Smarter Content Creation - <a href="https://medium.com/@megha14/why-ollawrite-is-changing-ai-writing-with-grounded-citations-and-smarter-content-creation-ce2e03ab6bfe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `megha`**

 <blockquote>Artificial intelligence has completely transformed the way individuals and businesses create content.
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 Why Frontend Teams Keep Re-Proving the Same Software - <a href="https://medium.com/@khaledm.adelsalem/why-frontend-teams-keep-re-proving-the-same-software-f345547638ee?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Khaled Salem`**

 <blockquote>Build speed isn’t the only thing scaling.
 Verification is too.
-Continue reading on Medium »</blockquote>

-<h3>8.
-The Complete Guide to Asynchronous JavaScript (Part 3) - <a href="https://medium.com/@sumitcodes/the-complete-guide-to-asynchronous-javascript-part-3-87a580ff8db7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sumit Jha`**

-<blockquote>Browser APIs: How JavaScript Performs Work Without Blocking the Main Thread
 Continue reading on Medium »</blockquote>

 <br/>